Are you in need of some workflow examples to make your teams smarter?

 3: Customer onboarding workflows

-Once users or clients sign up on your product or service, your customer onboarding workflow greatly impacts their decision to either stay or not.
+Once users or clients sign up for your product or service, your customer onboarding workflow greatly impacts their decision to either stay or not.

 HubSpot’s ex-product manager Dan Wolchonok surveyed the users who churned in the first week on Sidekick (now HubSpot Sales) and discovered that 60% of them churned because they simply couldn’t see the product’s value or understand how it works.